North Sydney Bears: History

 North Sydney was formed as a foundation club of the newly arrived rugby league game in 1908 and were initially known as the Shoremen.
 The club was formed at the North Sydney School of Arts in Mount Street on 7 February 1908.
 Like the other Sydney district clubs, Norths were largely born from players and officials from the local Rugby Union club, Northern Suburbs Rugby Club.
 The club initially struggled to obtain access to North Sydney Oval, but council obstruction was removed and the Shoremen played their first real home game in 1910.
 Many good players such as Andy Morton, Jimmy Devereaux and Sid Deane were lost to English clubs in the years after making the semi-finals in the season of 1908.

 They were nearly dropped from the competition during World War I due to dwindling spectator numbers.
 Towards the end of the war Norths' fortunes improved, playing quality and spectators numbers increased, and they won 2 premierships in 1921–22 coached by Chris McKivat.
 Unfortunately, these would be their last first grade premierships, and their last grand final appearance was in 1943. when an injury riddled North Sydney were beaten by Newtown 34–7.
 North Sydney's Captain-coach in the Grand Final of 1943 was the future doyen of rugby league broadcasters, Frank Hyde.
 Hyde, who was living in Lane Cove at the time, had been forced to switch from Balmain to Norths in 1941 due to the league's residency rules which stated that a player was required to live in their club's district.
 As Lane Cove was in North Sydney's district, the club protested to the NSWRFL and claimed Hyde from Balmain.

-The team became known as the North Sydney Bears during the 1950s after accepting a sponsorship from the nearby Big Bear supermarket at Neutral Bay.
+The team became known as the North Sydney Bears in 1959 after accepting a sponsorship from the Big Bear supermarket at Neutral Bay, a suburb within the team's catchment area.

 The 1952 season saw North Sydney reach the finals for the first time since 1943.
 Norths went on to make the finals again in 1953 and 1954, losing to Souths and St. George respectively.
-Norths then had to wait 10 years to make the finals again, this time against Balmain where they lost 11-9.
-The following year North Sydney came 2nd in the regular season, but were defeated 47-7 by St George, and then lost to South Sydney 14-9 the following week.
+Norths then had to wait 10 years to make the finals again, this time against Balmain where they lost 11–9.
+The following year North Sydney came 2nd in the regular season, but were defeated 47–7 by St George, and then lost to South Sydney 14-9 the following week.